ynkt/enum/README.md

     private string $text;

-    protected function __construct(string $text) { $this->text = $text; }
+    // The argument of __constructor() is automatically assigned to the value of the enumerator protected function __construct(string $text) { $this->text = $text; }

     public function text(): string { return $this->text; }